eProsima/vulcanexus/docs/rst/tutorials/core/wifi/router_fully_connected/router_fully_connected.rst

 In this configuration, publishers and subscribers will exchange data with the local participant within their host’s router.
 This local participant will then handle forwarding the data to the XML participant, enabling seamless communication across hosts.

-To configure communication on **Host A**, we use the following YAML configuration file.
+To configure communication on **Host A**, we create the following YAML configuration file.
 This file defines the participants, their types, and specifies an XML file for additional configuration details:

 .. code-block:: yaml